Green Goals and Practices

 Reduce, Reuse & Recycle

-And Hitchiner's® exclusive countergravity investment casting process itself has a smaller carbon footprint per part than traditional investment casting.
-Process improvements and innovations such as Hitchiner's® exclusive SLIC (several layer investment casting) process have the potential to slash mold-heating energy use over 87% and cut shell material use 70%.
+itchiner's own countergravity investment casting process itself has a smaller carbon footprint per part than traditional investment casting.
+Process improvements and innovations such as Hitchiner's exclusive SLIC (several layer investment casting) process have the potential to slash mold-heating energy use over 87% and cut shell material use 70%.

-Green goals predate trends.
-Hitchiner's® first principle embodies the company's approach to process and operations as well as product strategy.
-Conservation efforts such as the preservation of Savage Farm in Milford, NH and the donation of the Hitchiner Town Forest to the Town of Milford have always been an important Company interest.
-And so it is no surprise that Hitchiner's® corporate strategy has made green goals key for well over a decade, far predating current trends.
+Conservation efforts such as the preservation of Savage Farm in Milford, NH and the donation of the Hitchiner Town Forest to the Town of Milford have always been important to us.
+We've made green goals key for well over a decade, far predating current trends.

-To achieve its green goals, the Company employs a continuous improvement strategy.
-Continuous energy conservation, operations efficiencies, and process improvements at all operations sites have dramatically reduced pollutant emissions and energy and material usage.
+To achieve our green goals, the Company employs a continuous improvement strategy.
+Finding continuous energy conservation, operations efficiencies and process improvements at all operations sites have dramatically reduced pollutant emissions and energy and material usage.
 The Company implements this strategy using lean manufacturing, Kaizen, 5S, and other work management techniques.
-Formalizing its commitment, Hitchiner's® Mexico Operations has for many years upheld the international ISO 14000 family of standards for continuous improvement of environmental performance.
-This dedicated commitment to the environment enables the Company to achieve steady and dramatic environmental gains.
+Formalizing its commitment, Hitchiner's Mexico Operations has for many years upheld the international ISO 14000 family of standards for continuous improvement of environmental performance.
+This dedicated commitment to the environment enables the Hitchiner to achieve steady and dramatic environmental gains.